-If you are looking for a tire that will prioritizes rolling resistance and weight while being able to handle most trail conditions, I’d give the Ardent a try.
-Depending on your riding style, you may find you need something different up front, but I have found it to be a solid, dependable tire.Buy Now
+If you are looking for a tire that will prioritize rolling resistance and weight while being able to handle most trail conditions, I’d give the Ardent a try.
+Depending on your riding style, you may find you need something different upfront, but I have found it to be a solid, dependable tire.Buy Now

 - Fast Rolling